typescript-tea/core/README.md

 - `Msg` was renamed to `Action`
 - `Model` was renamed to `State`

 It is possible to write your own effect manager which is not possible in Elm.
-Since Elm is a pure language with strict guarantees the effect managers are part of kernel there.
+Since Elm is a pure language with strict guarantees the effect managers are part of kernel in Elm.
 However typescript is not pure so writing your own effect manager to integrate already existing effectful packages may make more sense.

-It does not have a view library, instead it is possible to integrate with existing view libraries like React.
+It does not have a built-in view library, instead it is possible to integrate with existing view libraries like React.

 ## Example